 Since milestones are tied to sprints, they contain Issues related by time, and not necessarily related by subject.
 The scope of work is fixed once a sprint begins.

 In contrast, Epics contain Issues related in subject, and the scope is flexible.
 Issues can be added or removed as teams discover more about the bigger goal.

 Epics are intended to give you a broad understanding of larger initiatives.
 When paired with Milestones, you’re able to work towards these bigger goals in manageable iterations.
 This means you deliver more business value (e.g. workable code) more frequently.
 Pairing Milestones with Epics gives you a granular way to plan and achieve your product backlog.
 It clarifies both the big picture and the minute details that make it up, providing everything necessary to ship better projects faster.

 To create Epics in ZenHub, get started by creating a New Issue.
 The New Issue button is how you create both tasks, as well as Epics.
-At the bottom of the new issue creator is an option to submit as a new issue or create an Epic.
-Select Create an Epic to great a bundle of work and move to the Epic builder.
+At the bottom of the new Issue creator is an option to submit as a new Issue or create an Epic.
+Select Create an Epic to create a bundle of work and move to the Epic builder.

-Epic points are the sum off all estimated story points from the issues that are within the epic points completed status indicator will take the sum of all issues across all nested epics to provide an overview across all projects grouped together.
+Epic points are the sum of all estimated story points from all the Issues within the Epic, including any nested Epics.
+The Epic points completed status indicator summarizes all completed story points across the project.
 (Learn more about story points and estimates here).

-Epic points give a summary of complexity of all issue estimations that belong within a single epic.
-At the top of the parent epic, the epic points completed indicator will roll-up all estimated issue points across all nested epics/issues.
+Epic points give a summary of complexity of all Issue estimations that belong within a single Epic.
+At the top of the parent Epic, the Epic points completed represent the total story points of all nested Epics and Issues.